+'''

 #remove existing lines

 hline "--",erase

 hline "==",erase

 vline "!!",erase

-cerase 1,1,1,MAXROWS
+cerase 1,1,1,MAXROWS # erase all 1st column

-cerase MAXCOLS,1,MAXCOLS,MAXROWS

-erase all 1st column erase all last column
+cerase MAXCOLS,1,MAXCOLS,MAXROWS # erase all last column

+'''

 The following lines draw the page headings.
 Some of the commands are stored in another rule set, "Mrg Form Header", which is merged as the rule set is parsed.
 The headings already exist, and are moved and fonted with text commands using expressions, such as {cut(66,5,4,"")}.